TedaLIEz/EFundAnalysis/.github/instructions/akshre.instructions.md

         return None
 ```

+Example: Fund Data Function (Reference Implementation)

+See `data_provider/fund.py` for reference implementation.
+Key points:

+- Returns `dict[str, Any] | None` for single-record results
+- Returns `pd.DataFrame | None` for multi-record results (but consider converting to list of dicts for FunctionTool compatibility)
+- Proper error handling with try-except
+- Clear docstrings with Args and Returns sections

-## Best Practices for FunctionTool Integration
+Best Practices for FunctionTool Integration

 1. **Keep functions pure**: No side effects, no global state modifications
 2. **Idempotent operations**: Same input should produce same output